Asphodelaceae: History

 The family now called Asphodelaceae has had a complex history; its circumscription and placement in an order have varied widely.

 In the Cronquist system of 1981, members of the Asphodelaceae were placed in the order Liliales.
 Cronquist had difficulty classifying the less obviously delineated lilioid monocots; consequently, he placed taxa from both the modern orders Asparagales and Liliales into a single family Liliaceae.

 In some of the older systems of plant taxonomy, such as the Cronquist system, the plants that now form the family Dasypogonaceae were also considered to belong to this family.
 Molecular phylogenetic studies have shown that Dasypogonaceae belongs to the commelinids and is therefore not even in the same order as Asphodelaceae.

 The decision to group three formerly separate families, Asphodelaceae sensu stricto, Hemerocallidaceae and Xanthorrhoeaceae, into a single family first occurred as an option in the APG II system of 2003.
 The name used for the broader family was then Xanthorrhoeaceae; earlier references to the Xanthorrhoeaceae relate only to the subfamily Xanthorrhoeoideae.
 The changes were a consequence of improvement in molecular and morphological analysis and also a reflection of the increased emphasis on placing families within an appropriate order.

 The APG III system of 2009 dropped the option of keeping the three families separate, using only the expanded family, still under the name Xanthorrhoeaceae.
-Anticipating a decision to conserve the name Asphodelaceae over Xanthorrhoeaceae (which came to pass in 2017), the APG IV system uses Asphodelaceae as the name for the expanded family.

-The three previous families were then the subfamilies Asphodeloideae, Hemerocallidoideae and Xanthorrhoeoideae.
-Earlier these three had been treated as separate families.
+Anticipating a decision to conserve the name Asphodelaceae over Xanthorrhoeaceae (which was passed in 2017), the APG IV system uses Asphodelaceae as the name for the expanded family.
+The three previous families then became the subfamilies Asphodeloideae, Hemerocallidoideae and Xanthorrhoeoideae.

 The family Asphodelaceae was made a nomen conservandum (conserved name) in 2017.
 Previously, the name Xanthorrhoeaceae had priority.
 This was anticipated in the APG IV family lists.